-The configuration settings for Blue Cedar Connect in-app VPN are organized in three sections, shown in the App Enhancement / Blue Cedar Enforce / Blue Cedar Connect section of the workflow builder as three tabs:
+The configuration settings for Blue Cedar Connect are organized in three sections, shown in the App Enhancement / Blue Cedar Enforce / Protect Data / Secure Connect section of the workflow builder as three tabs:

 - Gateway Settings

 - Proxy Settings